jacquiet/wp_theme_options/README.md

 </sections>
 ```

-Let's take a look at the <metafields> node:
+Let's take a look at the 'metafields' node:

 ```xml
 <metafields>